kylestetz/CLNDR/README.md

 Changelog
 =========

+`v1.2.4 ~ 2014-11-25`: Fixed a bug related to DST in specific timezones that would cause duplicate dates to appear.
+Added `removeEvents` filtering function.

 `v1.2.3 ~ 2014-10-15`: Fixed a bug that introduced a global variable.
 It's possible (but very unlikely) that this might have caused some weirdness when using multiple instances of CLNDR on the same page.

 `v1.2.2 ~ 2014-10-01`: Updated internal usage of deprecated moment.js functions.